 Find the Perfect Hair Extensions for Every Hair Type

-With so many hair extension methods on the market, the real question is: which option will work best for your natural hair, including options for curly hair extensions and wavy hair extensions?
+With so many hair extension in Boston methods on the market, the real question is: which option will work best for your natural hair, including options for curly hair extensions and wavy hair extensions?
 Each method interacts differently with various hair textures, strand thicknesses, and densities.
 Choosing the correct application is essential to achieve length, fullness, or volume without compromising scalp comfort or causing breakage.
 Because hair extensions are not one-size-fits-all, combining methods can be a smart way to tailor results while protecting your natural hair.

 Below you’ll find a clear, technique-by-technique guide to popular hair extension methods and the hair types they suit best, followed by practical tips and a deeper look at hybrid applications that blend approaches for a seamless, safe result.
 For clarity, the methods are ordered from lighter options typically suitable for fine hair to fuller systems better suited to medium and thick hair.